-- The Proposal must be sent and received before the designated closing date and time. - The Proposal must be in English and submitted electronically to BCOGC Procurement - The Proponent must confirm that any personal information received, collected, or held over the course of the review will be stored and used only in Canada. - The Proposal must contain an independence and objectivity statement by the Proponent.
+- The Proposal must be sent and received before the designated closing date and time. - The Proposal must be in English and submitted electronically to https://procurement.bcogc.ca/ - The Proponent must confirm that any personal information received, collected or held over the course of the review will be stored and used only in Canada. - The Proposal must contain an independence and objectivity statement by the Proponent.